From Observations to States: Latent Time Series Forecasting: Introduction

 To investigate this phenomenon, we conduct a multi-view analysis on the Electricity dataset~\cite{wu2021autoformer} using iTransformer~\cite{liu2023itransformer} as a representative backbone, as shown in \cref{fig:Intro_Pic}~(a-b). \ding{182} t-SNE~\cite{maaten2008visualizing} visualizations reveal that the original observations exhibit clear temporal locality, where adjacent time steps tend to cluster together.
 In contrast, latent embeddings learned by the standard iTransformer scatter irregularly across time steps and fail to form continuous trajectories. \ding{183} Quantitatively, the averaged Euclidean distance between adjacent time steps in the latent space is substantially larger than that of the original observations~(94.03 \textit{vs.} 12.94), indicating severe degradation of temporal locality. \ding{184} Frequency-domain analysis further shows that latent representations distort the spectral structure of the original data, with weakened dominant periodic components.
 Together, these observations demonstrate that modern TSF models may fail to encode interpretable temporal structure, despite strong forecasting accuracy, as reflected by the low MAE values reported in~\cref{fig:Intro_Pic}~(b).

 We argue that Latent Chaos is not incidental, but rather a consequence of the dominant observation-space forecasting paradigm, which can be understood from two complementary perspectives. \textbf{(i) System-theoretic perspective:} Real-world observations~$\mathbf{X}$ are typically noisy, low-dimensional, and partial projections of underlying high-dimensional dynamical states~\cite{ghugare2022simplifying, kaiser2019model}.
 Such partial observability implies that crucial latent variables governing system evolution are unavoidably missing or corrupted in the observation space.
-Consequently, minimizing observation-space prediction errors alone does not guarantee recovery of coherent latent dynamics, and may instead encourage models to fit superficial statistical regularities. \textbf{(ii) Optimization perspective:} Standard point-wise losses such as mean absolute error (MAE) or mean squared error (MSE) provide limited inductive bias toward temporal continuity.
+Consequently, minimizing observation-space prediction errors alone does not guarantee recovery of coherent latent dynamics, and may instead encourage models to fit low-order statistical patterns~(e.g., mean reversion, periodic trends, autocorrelation) without recovering the underlying generative dynamics. \textbf{(ii) Optimization perspective:} Standard point-wise losses such as mean absolute error (MAE) or mean squared error (MSE) provide limited inductive bias toward temporal continuity~\cite{qiu2025DBLoss,ma2026see}.
 These objectives reward accurate numerical predictions but remain agnostic to how latent representations evolve over time.
-As a result, models tend to prioritize compositional correlations in the input history rather than learning a smooth and identifiable dynamical process~\cite{hu2025bridging}.
+As a result, models tend to prioritize compositional correlations in the input history rather than learning a smooth and identifiable dynamical process~\cite{hu2026bridging}.
 Together, partial observability at the system level and weak temporal inductive bias at the optimization level reinforce shortcut learning.

 These insights raise a central research question: \textit{Is there a training paradigm that leverages partial observations to explicitly guide models toward learning temporally coherent latent dynamics, rather than merely optimizing observation-space accuracy?}